playkostudios/OctreeCSG-ea-wle/README.md

-# STOP!
+# NOTICE

 This project is abandoned!
-Go use [Manifold](https://github.com/elalish/manifold/) instead, it's a much better project!
+We've since switched over to [Manifold](https://github.com/elalish/manifold/).

 We made an integration library for Manifold and Wonderland Engine too.
-You can find it [here](https://github.com/playkostudios/manifold-wle).
+You can find it [here](https://github.com/playkostudios/gypsum).

 Old README: